-How do you learn to hide pain?
+How did you learn to hide pain?

 1) You were sexually or physically abused.